malcommac/Hydra/ARCHITECTURE.md

 The next step is to resolve `sourcePromise` (by calling `self.runBody()`):

-- if successful `body` is executed and it may have the opportunity to reject the chain or accept it (body is throwable).
+- if successful, `body` is executed and it may have the opportunity to reject the chain or accept it (this is the reason for throwable `body`).
-- If fail `body` is skipped and the error is simply forwarded to the `nextPromise`.
+- If fail, `body` is skipped and the error is simply forwarded to the `nextPromise`.

 `@discardableResult` in signature is necessary to silent the compiler while you can safely ignore `nextPromise` as output of the operator.
-`context` parameter is optional and if not specified we'll use the `main thread` to execute the `body` specified by `then`.
+`context` parameter is optional and if not specified we'll use the `main thread` to execute the `body`.

 #### `then()` to chain with another promise by passing its first argument

-Another use of `then` is to resolve `sourcePromise` with a value, then pass it as first argument of another promise (`myAsyncFunc1().then(myAsyncFunc2)`).
+Another use of `then` is to resolve `sourcePromise` with a value, then pass it as first argument of another promise.
+Basically it allows you to do:

+(`myAsyncFunc1().then(myAsyncFunc2)`).

-Implementation is pretty similar to the previous one: the big difference is with `onResolve` observer.
-In this case we expect a Promise as output for `body`; `chainedPromise` must be also resolved by passing the value obtained by `sourcePromise` and the result is forwarded to the `nextPromise`.
+Implementation is pretty similar to the previous one: the big difference is inside the `onResolve` observer.
+In this case we expect a Promise as output for `body`; `chainedPromise` must be also resolved by passing the value obtained by `sourcePromise` as argument while the final result will be forwarded to the `nextPromise`.
-The final output of the operation is a Promise which takes the result of `sourcePromise` and transform it to another type by executing another promise defined into the `body`.
+According to it the output of this operator is Promise which takes the result of `sourcePromise`, (optionally) transform it to another type and execute another promise defined into the `body`.

 ```swift
 let onResolve = Observer<Value>.onResolve(ctx, { value in